 The Auditor-General Act (Section 24) requires the Auditor-General to set auditing standards that are to be complied with in performing the Auditor-General’s functions.
 These standards are legislative instruments.

-The intention is that audits conducted by the ANAO should be conducted to the same standards required of the auditing profession, to the extent that they are not inconsistent with the provisions of the Auditor-General Act and other legislation relevant to the ANAO’s work.
-The ANAO auditing standards incorporate the standards issued by Australian Auditing and Assurance Standards Board.
+The intention is that audits conducted by the ANAO should be conducted to the same standards required of the auditing profession, to the extent that they are not inconsistent with the provisions of the Auditor-General Act, and other legislation relevant to the ANAO’s work.
+The ANAO Auditing Standards incorporate the standards issued by Australian Auditing and Assurance Standards Board, and are consistent with the key requirements of the International Standards of Supreme Audit Institutions (ISSAI).
+The ANAO Auditing Standards established in February 2018 adopt the revised ASAE 3500 Performance Engagements (the relevant AUASB standard for performance audits in Australia), except in relation to reporting requirements, internal controls and non-compliance with laws and regulations.
+The reporting requirements of ASAE 3500 are replaced with those contained in INTOSAI Standard ISSAI 3000 Standard for Performance Auditing (ISSAI 3000).
+This is consistent with the ANAO’s current approach in reporting to the Parliament and with the ANAO’s purpose.

 View the Australian National Audit Office Auditing Standards on the Federal Register of Legislation.